-Note: C- or N-terminal 6xHis tags and the Tobacco Etch Virus (TEV) recognition site increase the size of your protein by at least 3 kDa on PAGE gels.
-The HBM secretion signal coding sequence is cleaved on secretion, and therefore does not change the size of your protein.

-Assay for Bglucuronidase

-- Identify blue plaques on agarose plates containing the chromogenic indicator X-glucuronide. - a.
-Mix 5 mL of a 20 mg/mL X-glucuronide solution (in DMSO or dimethylformamide) with 50 mL of cell-free medium from the infected cells. - b.
-Monitor for the development of blue color within 2 hours. - Alternatively, histochemical detection of β -glucuronidase in infected insect cells can be performed using x-Gluc, see Appendix D, "Ordering information".
+Prepare cell Use any method to prepare cell lysates for analysis, including: lysates Detergent lysis Sonication lysis Freeze-thaw lysis Detect recombinant Select any method of choice to detect the recombinant protein of interest, including functional analysis or western blot. protein Note: 6xHis tags and the Tobacco Etch Virus (TEV) recognition site increase the size of your protein by at least 3 kDa on PAGE gels.
+Assay for B- glucuronidase Identify blue plaques on agarose plates containing the chromogenic indicator X-glucuronide. a.
+Mix 5 mL of a 20 mg/mL X-glucuronide solution (in DMSO or dimethylformamide) with 50 mL of cell-free medium from the infected cells. b.
+Monitor for the development of blue color within 2 hours. • Alternatively, histochemical detection of β-glucuronidase in infected insect cells can be performed using x-Gluc, see Appendix E, "Ordering information".
+Assay for CAT Assay for CAT expression using your method of choice.
+There are commercial kits available for assaying CAT expression as well as a rapid radioactive assay.
+Remove the 6x His tag using AcTEV [TM] Protease The pFastBac [TM] HT vector contains a Tobacco Etch Virus (TEV) recognition site that allows the removal of the 6xHis tag from your recombinant fusion protein using AcTEV [TM] Protease (available separately).
+For more information, go to thermofisher.com .

-Purify recombinant protein